 18. Dive into the mind-boggling demonstrations at Science World

-The Telus World of Science is a wonder of science which will spark up your mind with new information.
+The Telus World of Science is a wonder of science that will spark up your mind with new information.
 Experience extensive and wide visual arena at OMNIMAX Theatre.
-The exhibition space is must see the attraction in beautiful Vancouver.
+The exhibition space is a must-see attraction in beautiful Vancouver.
 A true inspiration for future generations which will surely be a great source for science lovers and technology enthusiasts.

-If you wish to have a dining, event and extreme sightseeing experience in cruise then you need not look more!
-Harbour Cruising is the best and the most popular cruise service in Vancouver.
+If you wish to have a dining, event, and extreme sightseeing experience on a cruise then you need not look more!
+Harbour Cruising offers incredible views, making it one of the most popular cruise services in Vancouver.

 Vancouver Harbor Sightseeing Cruise

 20. Look for unique souvenirs on Granville Island

 Granville Island is not exactly an island but it is an actual sandpit!
 With a variety of food stalls, it offers a wide array of tasty treats and drinks here.
 A bevy of activities is also available, such as shopping or collecting souvenirs, watching a show in the theater, or visiting the public market to buy fresh produce.
 Granville Island has everything for everyone!

 21. Learn more about ancient culture at Brockton Totem Pole (from USD 66.0)